Man overboard: Recovery under sail

 If the vessel has a functioning engine it should be started as soon as possible (after checking for trailing ropes).
 Once the sails are under control recovery should proceed as for a powerboat.

-There have been various sailing maneuvers recommended and taught to handle man-overboard situations.
+There have been various sailing maneuvers recommended and taught to handle overboard situations.
 Three common ones follow.
-Whoever sees the accident is to shout, "Man overboard!" loudly and clearly to alert the rest of the crew.
+Whoever sees the accident is to shout a version of "Man overboard!" loudly and clearly to alert the rest of the crew.
 At least one person should do nothing other than stand and point at the casualty maintaining continuous visual contact.
-Whatever marker and flotation equipment is to hand should be thrown as near the casualty as possible by other crewmembers.
+Whatever marker and flotation equipment is to hand should be thrown as near the casualty as possible by other crew members.
 This may include a horseshoe buoy or lifebuoy, a danbuoy or man overboard pole, and even a floating smoke signal.
 If the equipment exists, man overboard alerts are to be triggered on whatever electronic gear is available including GPS receivers and DSC radio transmitters.